jdcloud-bds/bds-xlm/services/horizon/internal/docs/reference/resources/trade.md

 Payments are one-way in that afterwards, the source account has a smaller balance and the destination account of the payment has a bigger one.
 Trades are two-way; both accounts increase and decrease their balances.

 A trade occurs between two parties - `base` and `counter`.
-Which is which is either arbitrary or determined by the calling query.
+Which is either arbitrary or determined by the calling query.

 ## Attributes
 | Attribute    | Type             |                                                                                                                        |